joseantonio002/air_transport_statistics_Canary_Islands/log.md

 in the next SQL project I do I will create tables, functions, views and all of that...
 In this project creating the table is not necessary we can run the queries over the csv file no problem.

-In other words, instead of storing the data in tables for now reason when we already have the csv files and we dont need any additional features from the database (only thing we need is retrieve the data for analytical purpouses and we can do that with csv files), following a **data lake** approach
+In other words, instead of storing the data in tables for now reason when we already have the csv files and we dont need any additional features from the database (only thing we need is retrieve the data for analytical purpouses and we can do that with csv files), following a **data lakehouse** approach

 So the plan is:
 1) End steps 2) and 3)